How to start a nonprofit

 NonProfitHub.com - Free classes such as “Start a Nonprofit,” “Grant Writing Basics,” and “Essentials of Nonprofit Accounting.”

-Nonprofit Leadership Center - Free on-demand webinars in a good variety of topics.
+Nonprofit Leadership Center - Free on-demand webinars in a variety of topics.
 An example is “Position Your Nonprofit to Thrive in a Post-Pandemic World."

 If you have questions about nonprofit careers or career advice to share, please send the info to me, and I may include it in a future article.